 "Kia’s interiors are getting better and better, and the XCeed’s cabin is noticeably more stylish than the standard Ceed’s.
 It even looks smarter than the bigger (more expensive) Sportage, with bright chrome trim, smart touch-sensitive buttons and lots of snazzy design features."

-It’s comfortable, too.
-There’s a decent amount of adjustment in the driver’s seat and steering wheel, meaning you should be able to find a comfortable driving position - albeit perhaps not as high as other crossover SUVs.
-You’ll need a First Edition if you want electric height adjustment in the driver’s seat, although this isn’t really an issue unless you change driver regularly.
+The Kia XCeed is comfortable, too.
+There’s a decent amount of adjustment in the driver’s seat and steering wheel, meaning you should be able to find a comfortable driving position - albeit perhaps not as high as other small SUVs.
+You’ll need a Kia XCeed First Edition if you want electric height adjustment in the driver’s seat, although this isn’t really an issue unless you change driver regularly.

-The 2 trim level does without adjustable lumbar support for the driver and front passenger, although the rest of the range has it - making it easier to keep comfortable on long journeys.
+The XCeed 2 does without adjustable lumbar support for the driver and front passenger, although the rest of the range has it - making it easier to keep comfortable on long journeys.
 The entry-level car doesn’t have height adjustment for the passenger seat, either.

-Higher-spec trim levels (including 3 and First Edition) come with heated front seats and a heated steering wheel, while the First Edition also comes with heated outer rear seats.
+Higher-spec trim levels (including the Kia XCeed 3 and First Edition) come with heated front seats and a heated steering wheel, while the First Edition also comes with heated outer rear seats.
 Don’t underestimate the attraction of these features on a cold winter morning.

 Handling and ride quality: What is the Kia XCeed like to drive?

 "By taking the Ceed and dialling up the ride height (it’s up to 44mm higher depending on the wheel size), you’d expect the XCeed to have a more comfortable ride and slightly soggier handling compared to the standard car."